-In any industrial zone, there shall be no electromagnetic interference that adversely affects
+In any industrial zone, there shall be no electromagnetic interference that adversely affects the operation of any equipment other than that belonging to the creator of such interference.

-6.8.4 Exterior lighting
+6.8.5 Exterior lighting

 All exterior lighting shall be designed and installed with cut-off fixtures to direct illumination onto the site and to prevent illumination from such fixtures on neighboring properties.